Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-cat

-A cat’s whiskers are technically called vibrissae, and they each have a highly sensitive nerve ending at their base which receives a wealth of information about the environment.
-The average cat has roughly 12 whiskers on each side of their muzzle divided into three rough rows of four for a grand total of 24 whiskers.
-These whiskers are made of keratin, which also composes their claws.
-Simply put, it’s basically deeply embedded hair with lots of nerves.
+A cat’s whiskers are technically called vibrissae, and they each have highly sensitive nerve endings at their base.
+The role of a whisker is to provide a cat with more information about their environment, particularly the nearby surroundings of their face.
+The average cat has roughly 12 whiskers on each side of their muzzle divided into three rough rows of four for a grand total of 24 whiskers (on their face).
+They also have whiskers on their limbs, which are often much more difficult to spot, particularly in long-haired cats.

-However, these whiskers do a lot of jobs all at once and help cats stay aware of their surroundings.
-To be more specific, let’s look down below at all the functions that a cat’s whiskers serve.
+Whiskers do more than just help a cat better appreciate their immediate surroundings.
+To be more specific, let’s look down below at all the other functions that a cat’s whiskers serve.

-• Spatial awareness: Cats can feel their whiskers brushing against walls or objects, which helps them measure distance and assess whether they can fit in a certain opening/crevice.
+• Spatial awareness: As mentioned above, cats can feel their whiskers brushing against walls or objects, which helps them measure distance and assess whether they can fit in a certain opening/crevice.

-• Night vision: Cats can already see in the dark very well, but whiskers enhance that superpower by pinpointing exactly where food, toys, or prey are in pitch-black darkness.
+• Night navigation: Cats can already see in the dark very well, but whiskers enhance that superpower by pinpointing exactly where food, toys, or prey are in dimly lit environments.
+A cat’s eyes cannot see in absolute darkness.
+In such a scenario, their whiskers are their primary source of “seeing” what’s around them.

 Black cat about to pounce on a mouse